sdnitrogen/SellScaleHood/README.md

 - copy the .env.example filed to a new file named ".env"
 - set the SECRET_KEY=XXXXXXXXXXXXX where the Xs are any string you want to.
+- set the OPENAI_API_KEY=XXXXXXXXXXXXX where the Xs are the OpenAI Api key of your account.

 - start a redis server